Vyral/sean-zanganeh-blog/_posts/2021-03-16-how-to-buy-and-sell-a-home-simultaneously.md

 **3\.
 Negotiate a rent-back agreement.** Since the market is so hot, we’re typically able to get rent-back agreements for our clients so they can sell their home, become completely liquid, then buy and close on the next house without worry.
 For families, this might be the only option, and today’s buyers are OK with longer rent-back periods as long as they can secure the home to purchase.

-If you have any questions about how we can help you get started on buying and selling, or any real estate questions in general, don't hesitate to reach out via phone or email.
-I look forward to hearing from you soon.<br>&nbsp;
+If you have questions about how we can help you get started on the buying or selling process or concerning real estate in general, don't hesitate to reach out via phone or email.
+I look forward to hearing from you soon.